-LEND training includes (1) didactic trainings, (2) clinical placements, (3) community placements and (4) Community Action Projects.
+LEND training includes (1) didactic trainings, (2) clinical observations, (3) community activities and (4) Community Action Projects.

 Didactic training includes LEND seminars and continuing education activities.

-San Diego LEND will provide didactic educational experiences for trainees through a weekly seminar series with content from an Autism and Neurodevelopmental Disorders curriculum and a Leadership curriculum; as well as an intensive two-day leadership training.
+San Diego LEND will provide didactic educational experiences for trainees through a weekly seminar series with content from an Autism and Neurodevelopmental Disorders curriculum, a Leadership curriculum and an intensive two-day Implementation Leadership training.

 - The Leadership seminar will also include a monthly roundtable responding to community technical assistance requests and developing Evidence-Based Practice and Policy Briefs.

 Our intensive 2-day workshop provides training in Implementation Leadership to promote equitable access to evidence-based care.

 Attendance: Long-Term Trainees are expected to attend LEND seminars weekly, while Medium-Term Trainees will be asked to participate in at least one weekly seminar module with the option to attend as many seminars as their schedules allow.
 The intensive workshop is required for Long-Term Trainees but open to all LEND participants.

 Continuing Education Activities

 LEND trainees will be invited to participate in continuing education and professional development activities.